Aerial view of the Stanley Park forest, surrounded by water

 Hemlock looper populations usually decrease when the weather interrupts their life stages and when predators such as parasitic wasps and birds eat them.

-Using pesticides is not an option because they harm other, non-target insects that live in the forest ecosystem.
+Using pesticides is not an option because they harm other, non-target insects like butterflies that live in the forest ecosystem.

 We're addressing the outbreak and wildfire risks with support from a forestry consultant.
-Their expert report outlines a careful approach, focusing on risk mitigation and ecological enhancements for long-term forest health.
+Their expert report (4 MB) outlines a careful approach, focusing on risk mitigation and ecological enhancements for long-term forest health.